 Importance of Insurance in the Construction Industry

-I have been representing homeowners, developers, general contractors, and subcontractors for over 18 years in a variety of construction litigation cases.
+As a construction law attorney, I have been representing homeowners, developers, general contractors, and subcontractors for over 18 years in a variety of construction litigation cases.
 In each occasion, the primary key to resolution, if possible is insurance.
 And sophisticated owners and contractors will always have an advantage if they buy the right insurance.
 Here are three very important tools to consider regarding insurance before you start any project:

 1.Always Get Enough Insurance

 A common theme to any dispute that I have been involved in that does not settle or cannot settle is the lack of insurance.
 Whether it be by the general contractor or its various sub-trades, under insurance or no insurance at all will likely result in the inability to settle.
 The reason is simple: there just isn’t enough money to fix the problems, which forces the parties to try the case, or “roll the dice”.
 And this scenario only results in more attorney’s fees and the potential for personal exposure.

 It is absolutely critical for all parties to determine whether every trade has insurance and enough insurance to cover any potential construction pitfalls.
 Make sure you are meeting as a group prior to when construction starts to discuss insurance.
 Also, make sure you are getting a written assurance of the types and limits of each insurance policy for the project.
 Additionally, always make sure your subs have policies that will cover their trade and your project.
 For instance, and believe it or not, I have seen subs work on condominium projects that have insurance policies with condominium exclusions.
 I have also seen specific trades work on projects that have policies that specifically exclude their trade.
 Just be careful.